campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 XC3's battle system is complicated.
 Perhaps maybe a little *too* complicated.
 It builds off of Xenoblade 1 and 2's systems, so I can't speak to how intimidating and confusing it might be for a new player, but I *can* say that it's one of the most complicated battle systems in any game that I've played.
 In addition, the game introduces new wrinkles and features into the battle system as the player progresses.
 It's likely that players won't find a comfortable groove until about 20 hours into the game.

-At first, things are <text-with-tooltip :tooltip="'Well, relative to how complicated the battle system gets by the end of the game.'">relatively simple</text-with-tooltip>: the game teaches you how to auto-attack, how to use Arts (special moves that deal more damage), and other basic mechanics (swapping characters, equipping accessories, leveling up, etc).
+First, the game introduces its core battle mechanics mechanics: auto-attacks, <text-with-tooltip :tooltip="'Special moves that deal extra damage and effects.'">Arts</text-with-tooltip>, character management (i.e. equipping accessories, leveling up, etc).
 If you've played a JRPG before, the basics should click fairly quickly.

 <div class="imageContainer">
   <img :src="'/xc3sena.jpg'"/>
   <span class="titleImageCaption text--secondary">XC3's menus smartly hide much of the game's complexity in sub-menus, which gives players the option to either quickly scan the important stuff, or dive into the finer nuances of each characters abilities, stats, and equipment.</span>
 </div>

-Then, as players progress, the game introduces more mechanics: <text-with-tooltip :tooltip="'Abilities that you can learn from and borrow from other classes.'">Master Arts and Master Skills</text-with-tooltip>, <text-with-tooltip :tooltip="'Performing two Arts at the same time, combining their effects'">Fusion Arts</text-with-tooltip>, <text-with-tooltip :tooltip="'Super-powered forms that characters can assume for a limited time.'">Oroborous Forms</text-with-tooltip>, and <text-with-tooltip :tooltip="'Stops time and allows players to attack enemies repeatedly.'">Chain Attacks</text-with-tooltip>.
-I'll admit that the game's constant use of made-up RPG jargon can get overwhelming, and despite the game offering an abundance of tutorials to ease players into these new mechanics, I'd often not fully grasp <text-with-tooltip :tooltip="'It took me several hours to realize that the the Ouroboros forms were effectively “Oh Shit!
-Don\'t Die!” buttons. '">the point of a mechanic</text-with-tooltip> until several hours later.
+Then, as players progress, the game introduces more mechanics: <text-with-tooltip :tooltip="'Abilities that you can learn from and borrow from other classes.'">Master Arts</text-with-tooltip>, <text-with-tooltip :tooltip="'Performing two Arts at the same time, combining their effects'">Fusion Arts</text-with-tooltip>, <text-with-tooltip :tooltip="'Super-powered forms that characters can assume for a limited time.'">Oroborous Forms</text-with-tooltip>, and <text-with-tooltip :tooltip="'Stops time and allows players to attack enemies repeatedly.'">Chain Attacks</text-with-tooltip>.
+I'll admit that the game's constant use of made-up RPG jargon can get overwhelming, and despite the game offering an abundance of tutorials to ease players into these new mechanics, I'd often not fully grasp <text-with-tooltip :tooltip="'It took me several hours to realize that the the Ouroboros forms were best used as “Oh Shit!
+Don\'t Die!” buttons. '">the point</text-with-tooltip> of a mechanic until several hours later.
 And yes, Xenoblade Chronicles 2's constant tutorials, [famously memed on by Dunkey](https://www.youtube.com/watch?v=fiVZMxf4E2Q), are back to relentlessly pester players.

 But during my playthrough, after about 25 hours, something awesome happened: the mental burden of XC3's numerous mechanics began to ease, and I started to view these mechanics as tools instead of as sources of confusion.